NachoNight/documentation/docs/auth/README.md

 Be sure to check the version numbers, to avoid any version-mismatch related errors.

+---

 # Scripts:

 * `npm start` - Starts the Node server.
 * `npm run dev` - Starts the Node server using Nodemon, which enables hot reloading on save.
 * `npm test` - Runs the test suite.
+---

 # Environmental Variables:

 An `.env` file is required in the root directory of the file structure which will contain all the necessary metadata to run the application.

+There is an example file included in the repository.

 `.env.example`